Gabardine, twill weave, twill...: let's take stock!

 - they are also available with patterns, think of viscose twills

-- the tight and meticulous weaving technique makes the fabric very resistant, so these are durable garments
+- the tight and meticulous weaving technique makes the fabric very durable, so these are long-lasting garments

-- they are relatively flexible due to their weave
+- they are relatively flexible due to their weaving

 Points of attention

-If twills do have qualities, it is necessary to take into account certain points of attention.
+While twills do have qualities, it is necessary to consider certain points of attention.

 Twill, due to its weave, can lack elasticity.
 Indeed, the tight weave offers little stretch, which can be a limitation for some uses.